lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

 <img src="../chapter-09/screen-shot.png" title="" alt="Screen Shot" data-align="center">

-Do not despair, it is exactly the same result as in the previous chapter, you will see in next chapter that we will dramatically improve the visuals.
+Do not despair, it is exactly the same result as in the previous chapter, you will see in next chapter how we will dramatically improve the visuals.
 In this chapter we have just set the basis for deferred rendering.

 [Next chapter](../chapter-11/chapter-11.md)